Shoggato/Shoggato/README.md

 - 👋 Hi, I’m @Shoggato
 - 👀 I’m interested in machine learning and programming useful apps for automation with Python
-- 🌱 I’m currently learning JavaScript and Rust
+- 🌱 Stuck with Python and Fortran :3
-- 💞️ I’m looking to collaborate on web developer projects
+- 💞️ leave me alone ;)
-- 📫 How to reach me ewalkerls1986@tutamail.com
+- 📫 How to reach me, if you know ;3 you know

 <!---
 Shoggato/Shoggato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.